nharpa/Urban-Flooding-DigitalTwin-Model/README.md

 ### How It Works Internally

-1. Loads all catchments (Mongo) and filters those whose stored bounding box (`location.bounds`) contains the point.
-2. Chooses the smallest-area candidate if multiple.
+1. Loads (or cached) catchments from MongoDB.
+2. Attempts polygon point‑in‑polygon test (shapely via geopandas) against preserved `geometry` for each catchment.
+3. If no geometries are present (legacy docs), falls back to bounding box containment of `location.bounds`.
+4. When multiple polygons contain the point (rare overlaps), selects the smallest area polygon to minimize ambiguity.
-3. Retrieves the rainfall event.
+5. Retrieves (or defaults) the rainfall event.
-4. Runs `simulate_catchment` using the catchment's hydraulic parameters.
+6. Runs `simulate_catchment` with hydraulic parameters.
-5. Computes a categorical risk level from the continuous `max_risk`.
+7. Derives categorical risk from the continuous `max_risk` value.

 ### Running the API